dike-okpan/UK-YouTube-Influencer-Analysis/README.md

 # Assumptions and Caveats

- - Channel name “BBC ???”
+**Channel Name: “BBC ???”**

+One of the channels in the dataset was listed as “BBC ???”, which appeared to be an error or incomplete information.
+After researching on the YouTube website, I concluded that the correct channel name is likely "BBC Radio 2," based on the results of my search.

-I assumed it to be BBC radio 2.
-My assumption came as a result of searching various BBC YouTube channels via YouTube.com.
-And also, “BBC ???” was grouped in the music category in the dataset.
-This also strengthened my assumption.
+Also, the  fact that “BBC ???” was categorized under the music category in the dataset further supported my assumption.

 # Queries